Skip to Main Content

 2. The type of source.
 Most materials in SocINDEX and similar databases will be from academic journals, but sometimes you will find things such as magazines, conference papers, newspapers, and other media.

-4. The abstract provides an overview of what the source examines
+3. The abstract provides an overview of what the source examines.

-5. DOI; a digital object identifier for the article which can be used to search for and identify the specific article.
-You will also need to include this when citing the electronic version of an article
+4. DOI: A digital object identifier for the article which can be used to search for and identify the specific article.
+To access, click on the title and it will be at the bottom of the page.
+You will also need to include this when citing the electronic version of an article.

-6. Citation Generator; these sometimes create an inaccurate citation.
-If you use a citation generated by this make sure to check that the formatting is correct, and alter any oddities such as words in all-caps or inconsistent font colors.
+• Citation Generator: These sometimes create an inaccurate citation.
+If you use a citation generated by this, make sure to check that the formatting is correct, and alter any oddities such as words in all-caps or inconsistent font colors.

-7. Permalink generator; you must generate a permalink (sometimes called a "stable link") if you want to navigate back to the page.
-If you copy the link from the URL bar the link will not work when you send it to someone else
+• Link generator (Share): You must generate a permalink (sometimes called a "stable link") if you want to navigate back to the page.
+If you copy the link from the URL bar, the link will not work when you send it to someone else.

 Subject Searching